kpicaza/github_widget_field/README.txt

 	-or-

-	-unpack it to your Drupal /sites/all/modules directory -# drush -y en github_widget
+	-unpack it to your Drupal /sites/all/modules directory -# drush -y en github_widget_field

 Usage:
-	-To use this module, create a new field of type 'Github repository widget'.
+	-To use this module, go to strycture/content_types & create a new field of type 'Github repository widget'.
 This field will accept Github URLs path of the following format:

  * username/repositoryname